urban-eriksson/gaussifier/README.md

 This repository is definitely a work in progress, since there are quite fundamental concepts that need to be checked before this can be claimed to have any value.

-Anyway, the idea behind this transform is inspired by the procedure to remove disparate impact which has been presented in the literature and was implemented in another repository.
+Anyway, the idea behind this transform is inspired by the procedure to remove disparate impact which has been presented previously in the literature and was implemented in another repository.

 https://github.com/urban-eriksson/ml-datapreprocessing